Northern Sky: Composition and arrangement

 Boyd was at the time working as co-producer with John Cale on Nico's Desertshore album.
 Boyd sent the recently ex-Velvet Underground member a demo recording of a few of the tracks that were to form Bryter Layter.
 The morning Cale received them, he rang Boyd asking "Who the fuck *is* this guy?
 I have to meet him, where is he right now."
 He described his first impressions after meeting Drake as of "a very quiet guy.
 It was very difficult to figure what was going on in his mind.
 He made music with a real sensuality – very different from English folk music".
 Boyd phoned Drake, and was given consent – Boyd claims Drake's only words during the conversation were "Oh, uh, OK".
 He arranged a recording session for the following day, on the condition that Cale would be allowed to add accompaniment to the tracks.
 That morning, with Wood and Kirby engineering and assisting, they recorded "Northern Sky" and "Fly".
 Cale improvised piano, celeste, and Hammond organ parts on "Northern Sky", and viola and harpsichord arrangements on "Fly".
 In his 2006 biography of Drake, Trevor Dann describes Cale's contribution as infusing the tracks with a "subtlety that Robert Kirby's full-blown arrangements didn't quite match on some of the other tracks [on Bryter Layter].

-Boyd noticed Cale was strongly leading the direction of the recording, but that as the songs were reforming, Drake gradually seemed to gain trust in his judgment.
-During the session he asked the songwriter if he was happy with the direction the songs were taking, and was met with an affirmative "Yeh, yeh, I guess so yeh, yeh."
-Boyd later wrote "Despite [Cale's] domineering manner, [he] was very solicitous towards Nick, who seemed to be guardedly enjoying himself: his only choice was to relax and be carried along."
+Boyd noticed that Cale was strongly leading the direction of the recording but that Drake gradually seemed to gain trust in Cale's judgment.
+During the session, he asked the songwriter if he was happy with the direction the songs were taking and was met with an affirmative "Yeh, yeh, I guess so yeh, yeh."
+Boyd later wrote that "despite [Cale's] domineering manner, [he] was very solicitous towards Nick, who seemed to be guardedly enjoying himself: his only choice was to relax and be carried along."
 Although Boyd is credited with production, he admits his actual contribution was putting the two men in contact.